Canadian Butter Tarts (video)

-These famous Canadian butter tarts consist of a flaky pastry shell filled with a rich buttery caramel center.
-They are a perfect sweet indulgence whether you’re Canadian or not. butter tarts on a cooling rack
+These famous Canadian butter tarts consist of a flaky pastry shell filled with a rich buttery caramel centre.
+They are a perfect sweet indulgence whether you’re Canadian or not.

 What is a butter tart?